LIPS-scheme/lips/REFERENCE.md

 ```
 (await value)

-Function unquote quoted promise so it can be automagicaly evaluated (resolved
+Unquotes a quoted promise so it can be automagically evaluated (resolved
 to its value).
 ```